Alcohol Addiction Treatment & Alcohol Rehab Programs

 Alcohol Addiction Aftercare and Long-Term Recovery

 Recovery from alcohol addiction is a long-term process that doesn’t stop once treatment is over.
-“Aftercare” or “continuing care” are terms used to describe various types of ongoing care and support you may receive following the transition of levels of care (e.g., transitioning from inpatient to an outpatient program).13 The goal of an aftercare plan is to support people in recovery, prevent relapse, and help them reach life goals.
+“Aftercare” or “continuing care” are terms used to describe various types of ongoing care and support you may receive following the transition of levels of care (e.g., transitioning from inpatient to outpatient programming).13 The goal of an aftercare plan is to support people in recovery, prevent relapse, and help them reach life goals.

 The types of care and support in aftercare range but examples include: